The Missing Piece - This One Goes Out to All the Antiracism Advocates

 Are you following what I’m saying?

-Look, it really doesn’t need to be this way.
-You can talk about race; be yourself and be supported.
+It doesn’t have to be this way.
+You can talk about race, be yourself, and be supported.

-(thank you to the originator of this quote – I wish I knew who you were).
+(Thank you to the originator of that quote - I wish I knew who you were.)

-Imagine showing up for work, where your values and ideas are supported?
-Envision working for a company that genuinely champions antiracism?
-These companies exist!
-I’ve delivered training in many.
+Imagine showing up to an inclusive workplace where your values and ideas are supported.
+Envision a company that genuinely champions anti-racism and invests in diversity and inclusion efforts at work.
+These workplaces exist , I’ve delivered training in many of them.

 “…I found it.
 I found the party inside me.
 The celebration that needs to happen to combat the pain and trauma of memory.
 I found that there is no creating without using you.”